napoleontsai/Genome-World/README.md

 ### Folders
 Fasta: Contain two fasta files for testing.
-<br /> R: All R scripts for sequence and mass calculations.
+<br /> R: All R scripts for sequences and mass calculations.